Centauro (Tank destroyer): Second-hand operators

 First reports of the Centauro B1 transferred to Ukraine appeared in November 2025, likely donated as military aid.
-On 9 November 2025, the 78th air assault regiment of the Ukrainian National Guard confirmed these rumors, by publishing an official video showcasing the Ukrainian paratroopers using a B1 Centauro in an unknown sector of the frontlines.
+On 9 November 2025, the 78th Airborne Assault Regiment of the Ukrainian Air Assault Forces confirmed these rumors, by publishing an official video showcasing the Ukrainian paratroopers using a B1 Centauro in an unknown sector of the frontlines.
 While the total number of the Centauro gifted to Ukraine is yet unknown, footage published by the 78th regiment shows B1 armored cars with serial numbers going up to 015.